Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Abstract

-The key contribution of this work is a design following the constraint checking approach for \emph{exact} matching and its experimental evaluation.
-We show that the proposed technique: \textit{(i)} enables highly scalable pattern matching on labeled graphs, \textit{(ii)} supports arbitrary patterns with 100\% precision, \textit{(iii)} always selects all vertices and edges that participate in matches, thus offering 100\% recall, and \textit{(iv)} supports a set of popular data analytics scenarios.
-We implement our approach on top of HavoqGT, an open-source asynchronous graph processing framework, and demonstrate its advantages through strong and weak scaling experiments on massive-scale real-world (up to 257 billion edges) and synthetic (up to 4.4 trillion edges) labeled graphs respectively, and at scales (1,024 nodes / 36,864 cores) orders of magnitude larger than used in the past for similar problems.
-Extensive comparisons with three state-of-the-art systems confirm the advantages of our approach.
+This technique, \textit{(i)} enables highly scalable pattern matching in metadata (labeled) graphs; \textit{(ii)} supports arbitrary patterns with 100\% precision; \textit{(iii)} enables trade-offs between precision and time-to-solution, while always selects all vertices and edges that participate in matches, thus offering 100\% recall; and \textit{(iv)} supports a set of popular data analytics scenarios.
+We implement our approach on top of HavoqGT, an open-source asynchronous graph processing framework, and demonstrate its advantages through strong and weak scaling experiments on massive scale real-world (up to 257 billion edges) and synthetic (up to 4.4 trillion edges) labeled graphs, respectively, and at scales (1,024 nodes / 36,864 cores), orders of magnitude larger than used in the past for similar problems.